History of science and technology in Africa: West Africa and the Sahel

 tubers and grains with fats, provitamin A carotenoids (mainly a-and B-carotenes), and vitamin E. The source of fats is particularly important within the broad swath of sub-Saharan Africa where the voracious tsetse fly and the trypanosomiasis pathogens it carries make livestock husbandry virtually impossible.

 African methods of cultivating rice, introduced by enslaved Africans, may have been used in North Carolina.
 This may have been a factor in the prosperity of the North Carolina colony.
 Portuguese observers between the half of the 15th century and the 16th century witnessed the cultivation of rice in the Upper Guinea Coast, and admired the local rice-growing technology, as it involved intensive agricultural practices such as diking and transplanting.

 Yams were domesticated 8000 BCE in West Africa.
 Between 7000 and 5000 BCE, pearl millet, gourds, watermelons, and beans also spread westward across the southern Sahara.

 Between 6500 and 3500 BCE knowledge of domesticated sorghum, castor beans, and two species of gourd spread from Africa to Asia.
 Pearl millet, black-eyed peas, watermelon, and okra later spread to the rest of the world.

-In the lack of more detailed historical and archaeological studies on the chronology of terracing, intensive terrace farming is believed to have been practiced before the early 15th century AD in West Africa.
+In the lack of more detailed historical and archaeological studies on the chronology of terracing, intensive terrace farming is believed to have been practiced before the early 15th century CE in West Africa.
 Terraces were used by many groups, notably the Mafa, Ngas, Gwoza, and the Dogon.

 Southern Africa

-In order to prevent erosion, southern africans built dry-stone terraces on steep hillsides.
+In order to prevent erosion, southern Africans built dry-stone terraces on steep hillsides.

-Randall Maclver describes the irrigation technology used in Nyanga, Zimbabwe:
+Randall MacIver describes the irrigation technology used in Nyanga, Zimbabwe: